malteriesch/test-db-acle/README.md

 Test-DB-Acle is a PHP library to facilitate writing easy and concise tests for the database layer.

-It is my belief that writing tests should be as easy as possible for the developer, and they should also be as easy to read as possible for another developer to pick up.
+It is my belief that writing tests should be as easy as possible for the developer, and they should also be as easy to read as possible for another developer to pick up (Ah, so easy to give advice..!)

 This means any test data in the test should be relevant to the test scenario only.
 Most database tables however have non-null columns that require you to enter dummy data that is just introducing cognitive noise  to the test.

 Test-Db-Acle aims to take this burden away from the developer.
-This testing framework does not make any asumptions on how your database layer classes work, if they use an ORM like Doctrine, stored procedures or straight SQL.
+This testing framework does not make any assumptions on how your database layer classes work, if they use an ORM like Doctrine, stored procedures or straight SQL.

 The principle is always the same, at some point the code interacts with the data in the DB tables, and we do need to test this.